Table of Contents

 It’s not too late to learn about coding!
 This is a short intro. class on design-driven software development for the MBA/businessperson.
 When I teach it at UVA Darden, it’s (very) roughly 40 hours of content, including class time and assignment time.

-It’s designed for a learner that’s comfortable with the basics of software design, including user stories and related techniques on software design that I cover in this class: Software Design.
+It’s designed for a learner that’s comfortable with the basics of software design, including user stories and related techniques on software design that I cover in this class: Digital Product Design.
 That class is not a prerequisite, but if you haven’t taken it you may need to budget a little extra time to loop back and cover a few key topics.

 Course Descriptions + Objectives